MazenA14/unilink/README.md

 - Add version joined from as an attribute in the users table
 - Add this might take a minute to the previous semester grades screen on pull to refresh

+- Remove file icon from exam seats page
+- Unify notifications and quick access modal heights
+- on auto login if 401 returned, go to login screen
+- Remove attendance auto fetch because of bulk fetching at the same time
+- Make all popup modals be swipable down from any area
+- In contact add created date and made by a 58- student and make it open after a certain date
+- Add weight calculator in readme
+- change dashboard slots to schedule slots in setttings
+- Make grades screen have the same drop-down and remove the hamburger menu and add to it the Grade Calculation Screen
+- Add weights button on the current grades screen
+- See nickname caching time
+- Remove pay button

 - Wraping up the app:
     - Make it more efficient (Parsing Server Side, Parallel Data Fetching)